nokia/ntt/docs/conformance/remaining-work.md

 the test is load-bearing.
 The 8-case equivalence probe that found this now reports **8/8 identical verdicts** across the two clocks, up from 7/8.

 ### 1w.
-A forked PTC's verdict does not reach the testcase under `--live` — SCOPED, not started
+A forked PTC's verdict is lost under `--live` — FIXED 2026-09-14 (same defect as §1y)

-Found 2026-09-14 while probing §1y.
-This is the most serious of the live-mode gaps because it produces a **hollow pass**: the testcase reports `pass` while a PTC that ran to completion set `fail`.

-    function late_fail() runs on C {
-        p.send("x");
-        timer d := 0.3; d.start; d.timeout;
-        setverdict(fail, "PTC ran to completion");
-    }
-    testcase tc() runs on C system C {
-        var C q := C.create; connect(self:p, q:p);
-        q.start(late_fail());
-        q.done;
-        setverdict(pass);
-    }

-    virtual -> fail ("PTC ran to completion")   <- correct --live  -> pass                             <- the PTC's verdict is lost

-The PTC does run: wall-clock time shows the full 0.3 s elapsing, and with §1x fixed its sends are delivered.
-So this is verdict *merging*, not scheduling.
-ETSI 21.3 makes the testcase verdict the merge of every component's, worst-wins.
+Recorded briefly as an independent verdict-*merging* bug on the strength of this claim: *"the PTC demonstrably runs (full delay elapses, sends arrive), so this is verdict merging, not scheduling."* **That claim was wrong**, and checking it is what produced the §1y fix.

+The evidence for "the PTC runs" was elapsed wall time — but end-of-testcase teardown (`WaitPTCs`) joins PTCs with a grace period, so wall time is a misleading proxy: the clock advances whether or not the PTC got anywhere.
+A probe that sends immediately before `setverdict` and asks the MTC which sends actually arrived settles it:

+    virtual -> "PTC reached setverdict"
+    --live  -> "only the early send - PTC was CUT OFF"

+So the verdict was never *set*, not set-and-lost.
+The PTC was stopped by teardown because `comp.done` had not waited for it — i.e. this is §1y seen through its worst symptom, a **hollow pass**, and it disappeared when §1y was fixed.

-It is the exact failure class the 2026-08-10 correction was about — an engine reporting a pass that nothing earned — reappearing on the path the conformance corpus does not cover.
-The corpus runs under the virtual clock, where merging works, so no fixture can catch this and the gate will stay green however long it remains open.
-That is an argument for fixing it on its own merits rather than waiting for a number to move.
+Kept as its own entry because the symptom is worth naming: the corpus runs under the virtual clock, where merging works, so no fixture could have caught this and the gate would have stayed green for as long as it went unnoticed.
+Gates protect the paths they cover.

-Worth fixing before §1y: a lost verdict is worse than a mistimed wait, and the two may share a cause in how a forked PTC's exit is reconciled with the MTC on the real clock.
+Method note, since it cost a wrong entry: *wall-clock elapsed time is not evidence that a component ran.* Ask what it observably produced.

 ### 1z. `decvalue` structured decode — SCOPED, not started